 Sitting in it, I felt like I’d just won the Elvis Impersonator Contest, Over-60 Division.
 Or was having a fantasy flashback to the junior prom blowout I never had.
 Whatever.

 We arrived early, and spent an hour cooling our heels in a conference room, with nothing to watch but an hour of Fox “News.”
-It was a sobering and revealing experience: in that hour, about 45 minutes was devoted to a fawning celebration of the visit by the person in the White House to Germany, Mains and Wiesbaden, to be specific.
+It was a sobering and revealing experience: in that hour, about 45 minutes was devoted to a fawning celebration of the visit by the recently-re-elected George W. Bush to Germany, Mains and Wiesbaden, to be specific.

-Half of that time the focus was on the side-trip to an army base in mid Germany.
+Half of that time the focus was on Bush’s side-trip to an army base in mid-Germany.
 This was standard fare, with troops in desert camo arrayed around Himself like the photo backdrop that they were.
 Then there flashed on the screen an interminable series of platitudinous quotes from the speech (E.g., Your Sacrifices Have Accomplished Much; More hard Work Lies Ahead; We Will Always Remember The Fallen; and other equally moving bon mots.)

 As this teleprompter tirade unrolled, the video behind it soon shifted to long shots of enormous naval formations, long lines of big warships steaming urgently — well, somewhere, and firing rockets, big guns, and other weapons at — well something.